How to migrate your website

 You’ll need to use a combination of both manual and automated accessibility testing to ensure your website complies with the latest standards and laws in your region.

-Silktide can help you – we’re the only automated platform that tests your site against WCAG 2.1, which includes mobile accessibility standards.
+Silktide can help you – we’re the automated platform that tests your site against WCAG 2.1, which includes mobile accessibility standards.

 Part 4: Launch